Eneko Atxa: Career

-Eneko started in the culinary world at the age of 15 at the Culinary School of Leioa in Biscay, Basque Country, but was initially trained by his mother and grandmother.
-He combined his study time with work at restaurant where he learned traditional Basque cuisine.
+Atxa started in the culinary world at age 15 at the Culinary School of Leioa in Biscay, Basque Country, but was initially trained by his mother and grandmother.
+He combined his study time with work at their restaurant, where he learned traditional Basque cuisine.
 Later he worked for several restaurants.
-After this apprenticeship, he moved on to the most prestigious restaurants consolidating his own personality and style.
+After this apprenticeship, he moved on to prestigious restaurants, developing his own personality and style.

-In 2005, after several head chefs in renowned restaurants, he decided to open his own restaurant: Azurmendi*** (also known as Azurmedi***).
+In 2005, after several head chef positions in renowned restaurants, he decided to open his own restaurant, Azurmendi*** (also known as Azurmedi***).
 In 2012, Azurmendi*** was awarded 3 Michelin stars, becoming the first and only restaurant in Biscay to obtain this distinction.
-This makes Eneko Atxa, at 35, one of the youngest chefs in Spain to achieve three stars.
-Azurmendi, with three Michelin stars and one green star, has twice been awarded the "most sustainable restaurant" in The World's 50 Best list.
+This makes Atxa, at 35, one of the youngest chefs in Spain to achieve three stars.
+Azurmendi***, with three Michelin stars and one green star, has twice been awarded the "most sustainable restaurant" in The World's 50 Best list.

-In 2012, he finished a bioclimatic building for his restaurant using recycled materials (aluminium, glass, plastic and slag) and renewable energy systems (which has resulted in 50% energy savings).
-Geothermal energy and photovoltaic solar panels provide the power, and rainwater is used for all irrigation/bathroom needs.
+In 2012, he finished a bioclimatic building for his restaurant using recycled materials (aluminium, glass, plastic and slag) and renewable energy (which has resulted in 50% energy savings).
+Geothermal energy and photovoltaic solar panels provide the power, and rainwater is used for all irrigation and bathroom needs.

-In conjunction with the Alicia Foundation and University of the Basque Country, he is working on germplasm bank, which is expected to host 400+ local vegetable seed varieties, with an emphasis on teaching about the value of genetic diversity preservation.
-Located in the Interpretation Center for Sustainability of Azurmendi it was promoted by the City Council of Larrabetzu as a way of establishing a circular economic system, with the use of a generated compost by local farmers that acts as a land fertilizer.
+In conjunction with the Alicia Foundation and University of the Basque Country, he is working on a germplasm bank, which is expected to host 400+ local vegetable seed varieties, with an emphasis on teaching about the value of genetic diversity preservation.
+Located in the Interpretation Center for Sustainability of Azurmendi, it was promoted by the City Council of Larrabetzu as a way of establishing a circular economic system, with the use of compost generated by local farmers that acts as a fertilizer.

 In 2016, Atxa created JAKI(N), an "incubator of innovative ideas" used to promote actions related to people, the environment, health and society.